blinklet/blog-posts/python-classes-with-pyxel-game/python-classes-with-pyxel-game.md

 ![](./Images/pyxel_editor_1.png)

 This is the [Pyxel Editor](https://github.com/kitao/pyxel#how-to-create-resources).
+It is displaying the contents of the *platformer.pyxres* file.
 You may use it to view and create sprites, tiles, tile maps, sounds, and music for Pyxel games.

-In these tutorials, we focus on Python programming and using Python classes so we will not cover how to create new assets in the Pyxel resource editor.
-In this tutorial, you will use the Pyxel Editor to find existing game assets in existing resource files.
-See the [2-hour video walking through the basics of Pyxel](https://youtu.be/Qg16VhEo2Qs), as previously referenced, if you want a good introduction to creating new assets in the Pyxel Editor.
+This tutorial focuses mostly on Python programming and using Python classes.
+It will not cover how to use the Pyxel Editor to create new game assets.
+In this tutorial, you will use the Pyxel Editor to find existing game assets in the existing *platformer.pyxres* resource file. [^2]

+[^2]: If you want a good introduction to creating new game assets in the Pyxel Editor, see the [2-hour video walking through the basics of Pyxel](https://youtu.be/Qg16VhEo2Qs), as referenced in the [resources listed at the end of this post](#more-information-about-pyxel), .

 Quit the editor by pressing the *Escape* key.